shlienlab/raccoon/docs/clustering.rst

 When resuming a run, all new data will be saved in the original directory tree.

-:code:`resume` takes most of the same arguments as :code:`run`, you are free to change them,
+:code:`resume` takes most of the same arguments as :code:`cluster`, you are free to change them,
 e.g to allow for a finer or deeper search by decreasing :code:`popcut` or increasing :code:`maxdepth`.
 The algorithm will automatically search for all candidate classes and extend the search.
 This includes classes higher up in the hierarchy that fell below the population threshold.
 Classes that were discarded as noise by the clustering algorithm or were below the :code:`minclusize` cutoff